CP1404/Practicals/prac_01/README.md

   you commit your work to version control.

-- If you see an underline, move your mouse over it (**but don't click!**) to see what the issue is, and look at the action item light bulb icon to see if PyCharm can automatically fix it for you.
+- If you see an underline, move your mouse over it (**but don't click!**) to see what the issue is, and look at the action PyCharm suggests to fix it for you.
 Example:
   ![Highlight suggestion in PyCharm](../images/PyCharm-Formatting-Warning.png)

 - Please make use of PyCharm's useful support features so that you can work better and faster.
 It's not cheating; it's